DUI? I am prescribed this medication.

-Can you really be arrested for a DUI for driving after taking prescription medication?
-Everyone knows the risk of drinking alcohol and driving, but few realize the potential for being arrested for driving after taking legally prescribed medications.
-Probably 1/4 of the DUI cases that come into my office are prescription medication DUIs.
+Everyone knows the risk of drinking alcohol and driving.
+Few realize the potential for being arrested for driving after taking legal prescription drugs.
+Approximately 15% of the DUI cases that come into my office are prescription drug DUIs.

-There are many medications that, when taken as prescribed, can cause you to be legally impaired.
-Tranquilizers like Vicadin, Narcotic Pain Pills like Oxycotin, Sleep Medicines like Ambian and Seroquil, Antidepressants, Anti-anxiety Medications like Xanax, Cough Medicines like NyQuil, Antihistamines, Decongestants, and many other medications can impair your ability to drive, and be a basis to charge you with a DUI.
+There are many drugs that can cause you to be legally impaired, even when taken as prescribed.
+These prescription drugs can cause blurred vision, inability to focus, drowsiness, fainting, and other side effects that can impact your ability to operate a vehicle.
+Tranquilizers like Vicodin, Narcotic Pain Pills like Oxycotin, Sleep Medicines like Ambien and Seroquel, Antidepressants, Anti-anxiety Medications like Xanax, Cough Medicines like NyQuil, Antihistamines, Decongestants, and many other medications can impair your ability to drive.
+This impairment can lead to you being charged with a DUI.

-If you are on prescription drugs when you are stopped, you may be investigated for a DUI.
-The police officer is likely to investigate you first for a traditional alcohol DUI and begin by performing the Standardized Field Sobriety Tests.
-These are the typical tests you have probably seen on television, the Walk and Turn test, the Horizontal Gaze Nystagmus test, and the One Leg Stand test.
-The Officer then has you blow into a breath alcohol device, and after you blow zeros, he will begin his investigation into other possible substances causing your perceived impairment.
+If you are on prescription medications when the police stop you, they may investigate you for a DUI.
+The police officer will likely investigate you first for a traditional alcohol DUI.
+He will begin by performing the Standardized Field Sobriety Tests.
+These are the normal tests that they show on TV shows, like COPS: the Walk and Turn test, the Horizontal Gaze Nystagmus test, and the One Leg Stand test.
+After the Field Sobriety Tests, the Officer will have you blow into a breath alcohol device.
+If you blow zeros, he will begin his investigation into other possible substances causing your perceived impairment.
 He is likely to call in a “Drug Recognition Expert”.
 The Drug Recognition Expert will conduct a battery of tests to try to approximate what type of medications or other drugs you may be on.
-He will then either have you submit a urine sample, or draw your blood.
+Finally, he will either have you submit a urine sample or draw your blood.

-Your blood or urine will be submitted to a lab, and within 4-8 weeks you will get a result back indicating the types of drugs that you have taken.
-The Drug Recognition Expert will hope that his prediction of what medications you had taken will be the medications that end up coming back on the lab results.
+The officer will send your blood or urine to a lab.
+Within 4-8 weeks you will get a result back indicating the types of drugs that you have taken.
+The Drug Recognition Expert wait to see if the medications they predict will be the same that come back on the lab results.

-If you have been charged with a DUI based on prescription medications, call an attorney today to discuss your options.
-Prescription medication DUI cases are quite defensible, and often difficult for the State of Idaho to prove.
-If you are on prescription medications that have the potential of impairing your driving, be careful, you may end up being charged with a DUI even if you weren’t under the influence of the medication while you were driving.
+If the police charge you with a DUI based on prescription medications, call an attorney today to discuss your options.
+Prescription drug DUI cases are entirely defensible, and often difficult for the State of Idaho to prove.
+If you are on prescription medications that have the potential of impairing your driving, be careful, you may end up with a DUI.

 Craig Atkinson is the lead attorney at Atkinson Law Office,